awakesecurity/proto3-suite/README.md

-Finally, note that delimiting `.`characters in the input `.proto` basename are treated as `/` characters, so the input filenames `google.protobuf.timestamp.proto` and `google/protobuf/timestamp.proto` would produce same generated Haskell module name and path.
+Finally, note that delimiting `.`characters in the input `.proto` basename are treated as `/` characters, so the input filenames `google.protobuf.timestamp.proto` and `google/protobuf/timestamp.proto` would produce the same generated Haskell module name and path.

 This is essentially the same module naming scheme as the `protoc` Python plugin uses when compiling `.proto` files.